 Though most potential qi gong benefits haven’t been fully studied, practitioners report increased vitality, stress reduction, improved sleep and improved mental clarity, among other things.

-Alternatively, if you’d like to learn from a teacher in person, check out the National Qigong Association’s directory to find a teacher in your area.
+If you’d like to learn from a teacher in person, check out the National Qigong Association’s directory to find a teacher in your area.